-Ryman Hospitality Properties Inc., owners of Nashville's Ryman Auditorium and the Grand Ole Opry House, expanded their reach from Music City to the Live Music Capital of the World by purchasing a downtown Austin, Texas development that's anchored by the W Austin hotel and ACL Live at the Moody Theater.
+Ryman Hospitality Properties Inc., owners of Nashville's Ryman Auditorium and the Grand Ole Opry House, has backed out of a $283 million deal to purchase a downtown Austin, Texas development that's anchored by the W Austin hotel and Austin City Limits Live at the Moody Theater.

 The Moody Theater isn't just an entertainment venue in a major city.
 Since 2011, it's been home of long-running television series Austin City Limits.
 The show debuted in 1974 with a pilot episode featuring Willie Nelson.
 Since then, PBS' long-running music series has exposed talented Texans, country music outlaws and Americana's brightest stars to a national audience.

 This article was originally published in December 2019.
 It was updated on May 28,2020.